troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 Don't view this as a recipe for solving prob- lems, but as a way to romp through the section and help piece it together.

 More generally, we are not confined to any particular base, *b*, having just seized upon two convenient and relevant possibil- ities.
 If we wanted *b* = 10, we would have *n* = 0.211, for example.
 In this case, the interpretation is that our ten-year point is 21.1% of the way to a factor-of-ten multi- plication, so that 47.4 years at 5% growth results in a factor of 10 growth.

-We can check the result using Eq.
-1.6 by putting in t = 22.5 and p = 0.05 or t2 = 14.2 in the latter form.

 ## Exponential Energy Extrapolation